antonyTheRiskTaker/programming-notes/freecodecamp-project-notes/flexbox-photo-gallery-summary.md

 Step 21: introduce the `gap` CSS property (for flex, grid and multi-column
          layout)
-Step 22: set the `border-radius` of the cat photos to "10px" Step 23:
+Step 22: set the `border-radius` of the cat photos to "10px" Step 23: introduce the `::after` CSS pseudo-element Step 24: give each image an `alt` description for better accessibility

 ## Summary of lesson learned

 1. New CSS properties learned: `box-sizing`, `gap`, `object-fit`
 2. Flex CSS properties learned: `flex-direction`, `flex-wrap`, `justify-content`, `align-items`
+3. New CSS pseudo-elements learned: `::after`
-3. The difference between the `content-box` and `border-box` values of the `box-sizing` CSS property (See steps 8 and 9).
+4. The difference between the `content-box` and `border-box` values of the `box-sizing` CSS property (See steps 8 and 9).
-4. CSS good practice No.1: target all HTML elements and set their `box-sizing` property to `border-box` (BUT WHY?
+5. CSS good practice No.1: target all HTML elements and set their `box-sizing` property to `border-box` (BUT WHY?
 For building responsive web pages?).
-5. CSS good practice No.2: remove `margin` from `<body>` and set other page-wide properties in the `.body` rule.
+6. CSS good practice No.2: remove `margin` from `<body>` and set other page-wide properties in the `.body` rule.
+7. The `::after` pseudo-element is usually used to create an empty element after the last child of the selected element (see step 23 for an example of how this pseudo-element is applied in web development).